 Born in Germany anno 1976, a PnP gamer since 1988 and GM for various systems since 1993.
 Happily married, no kids yet.
-I live in small out of the way village within the deep woods and sloping hills of the Taunus.

 My alignment is Chaotic / GM.
 And my title.
 And description of my GM methods too!